Unthrottled/spring-webflux/notes.md

 >Systems that are Responsive, Resilient, Elastic and Message Driven.

 ##### Responsive
- Responsiveness means request are almost always handled in a timely manner if at all possible.
+ Responsiveness means any request is _almost_ always handled in a timely manner.

  This is the cornerstone of usability and utility.
-Even more than that, responsiveness means that problems may be detected quickly and dealt with effectively.
+ Even more than that, responsiveness allows for problems to be detected quickly and dealt with effectively.

- Systems that are responsive focus on providing rapid and consistent response times.
+ Responsive systems focus on providing rapid and reply times that remain consistent.
- While establishing reliable upper bounds, so they deliver a consistent quality of service.
+ So that the bar for quality remains high in consistently delivering quality service.

  This consistent behaviour in turn simplifies error handling, builds end-user confidence, and encourages further interaction.